Do you know worldwide statistics?

 - Women with mutations in the RAD51D gene have a 1 in 11 chance of developing ovarian cancer.
 While RAD51D mutations are enriched in women with ovarian cancer, RAD51D mutations do not appear to contribute significantly to breast cancer risk.

 - Lynch syndrome, which is hereditary nonpolyposis colon cancer, is associated with an increased risk of developing ovarian cancer.

-- Using estrogen alone as postmenopausal hormone replacement therapy for 10 or more years increases the risk of ovarian cancer (Journal of the American Medical Association July 2002).
+- Using estrogen alone or with progestin as postmenopausal hormone replacement therapy for 10 or more years increases the risk of ovarian cancer.

 - Using oral contraceptives for 5 or more years, pregnancy, or removal of ovaries and fallopian tubes lower a woman's risk of developing ovarian cancer.